lightbend/kafka-streams-scala/README.md

 The library comes with an embedded Kafka server.
 To run the tests, simply run `sbt testOnly` and all tests will run on the local embedded server.

+> The embedded server is started and stopped for every test and takes quite a bit of resources.
+Hence it's recommended that you allocate more heap space to `sbt` when running the tests. e.g. `sbt -mem 1500`.

 ## Type Inference and Composition

 Here's a sample code fragment using the Scala wrapper library.
 Compare this with the Scala code from the same [example](https://github.com/confluentinc/kafka-streams-examples/blob/4.0.0-post/src/test/scala/io/confluent/examples/streams/StreamToTableJoinScalaIntegrationTest.scala) in Confluent's repository.